Why Quality Early Education is Key to a Child's Future Success thumbnail

 • Ensuring that assessment practices are developmentally appropriate

-• Using assessment data to inform instruction rather than label or track children
+• Use assessment data as a tool to inform instruction, rather than track or label children

 By addressing the challenges in a thoughtful manner, we can continue improving the quality of early childhood education and ensuring all children are given the chance to develop strong foundations that will lead to lifelong success and learning.